MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-yum.md

 # Install Azure CLI 2.0 with yum

-If you are running a distribution that comes with `yum`, such as RHEL, Fedora, or CentOS, there is an available package for the Azure CLI.
+If you are running a distribution that comes with `yum`, such as RHEL, Fedora, or CentOS, there is a package available for the Azure CLI.
 This package has been tested with RHEL 7, Fedora 19 and higher, and CentOS 7.

 [!INCLUDE [linux-install-requirements.md](includes/linux-install-requirements.md)]